-- a.
-Remote appearances are authorized in all civil proceedings pursuant to Code of Civil Procedure § 367.75 except mandatory settlement conferences, bench trials, and jury trials.
+a.
+Remote appearances are authorized in all civil proceedings pursuant to the Code of Civil Procedure § 367.75 except Court Trials and Jury Trials.
 This rule applies to civil cases as defined in California Rules of Court rule 3.672(c)(1) and includes petitions for restraining orders.
-See Rule 1.9 for general information and requirements for remote proceedings. - b.
-Remote Proceedings other than Evidentiary Hearings or Trials. - 1.
-Required Notice - a.
+See Rule 1.9 for general information and requirements for remote proceedings.

+b.
+Remote Proceedings other than Evidentiary Hearings or Trials.

+1. Required Notice

+a.
 Time of Notice for a Hearing with at Least Three (3) Business Days' Notice.
 A party choosing to appear remotely in a proceeding set to occur within three (3) business days must provide notice of the party's intent to appear remotely within two (2) business days before the proceeding.